theodorejb/peachy-sql/README.md

 PeachySQL comes with five shorthand methods for selecting, inserting, updating, and deleting records.

+> [!NOTE]
-**Note:** to prevent SQL injection, the queries PeachySQL generates for these methods always use bound parameters for values, and column names are automatically escaped.
+> To prevent SQL injection, the queries PeachySQL generates for these methods
+> always use bound parameters for values, and column names are automatically escaped.

 #### select / selectFrom